 The global pandemic crisis of COVID-19 created many challenges for faculty.
-The following are ways in which the pandemic context is considered in the promotion process.
+The following are ways in which pandemic context is considered in the promotion process.

-- 1. Student Course Surveys and Peer Observations from Spring 2020 or Fall 2020 are NOT required: Student Course Surveys were not conducted for these semesters and are not required in the dossier.
+- Student Course Surveys and Peer Observations from Spring 2020 or Fall 2020 are NOT required: Student Course Surveys were not conducted for these semesters and are not required in the dossier.
 If candidates did conduct their own student evaluations for the given semesters, these can be included in Section 6A.
 There will be no penalty to candidates if student evaluations are not provided for the semesters in 2020.
 Department and unit committees need to keep in mind the university did not release or require teaching observations or student evaluations to be conducted due to the pandemic. - Section 2A: Pandemic Impact Statement is Required for 2024-2025: This subsection was added to provide faculty an opportunity to describe the impact of the global pandemic on their workload assignment or trajectory of their scholarly activity, teaching, service, clinical activities, extension activities, or administrative roles.
 Section 2A: Pandemic Impact Statement provides more details and tips for completing this section. - 3.
 External Reviewer and Collaborator Letters Consider Pandemic Context: Guidance remains in the cover letter for external reviewers and collaborators to address the pandemic context and to describe the pandemic statement that is required for all candidates. - 4.
-Reviewer Training That Includes Pandemic Considerations: We are dedicated to improving equity in the promotion process.
+Reviewer Training that includes Pandemic Considerations: We are dedicated to improving equity in the promotion process.
 We provide training for review committees, department heads, and deans to consider how the global pandemic may have impacted faculty workload, productivity, and trajectory.
-We include descriptions of research and reports that document the disproportionate impact of the pandemic on women and underrepresented groups.
+We include descriptions of research and reports that document the disproportionate impact of the pandemic on women and underrepresented groups. - 5.
+COVID-19 Promotion Clock Delays: These were available for tenure-eligible faculty and continuing eligible faculty during the pandemic time.
+Promotion to Full Professor does not have a mandatory review year; we encourage faculty and department heads/directors to be compassionate and flexible in considering the best timing to submit for review in light of COVID-19.

-Given growing evidence that COVID-19 has had a disproportionate impact on women, underrepresented ethnic/racial/sexual groups, family caregivers, and those with health risks, we recognize that more than ever it is critical to acknowledge and consider issues of equity, diversity, inclusivity, and accessibility in the review of promotion materials.
+Given growing evidence that COVID-19 has had a disproportionate impact on women, underrepresented ethnic/ racial/sexual groups, family caregivers, and those with health risks, we recognize that more than ever it is critical to acknowledge and consider issues of equity, diversity, inclusivity, and accessibility in the review of promotion materials.
 Moreover, individuals should not be penalized for adjusted work schedules, modified duties, or changes to research and creative momentum due to the extraordinary obstacles in everyday life that resulted from the pandemic.
-However, we also acknowledge that unexpected changes in scholarly work, teaching, and service may have led to new and unexpected innovations and breakthroughs that have significant societal impact and which should be viewed in the light of the context of COVID-19, even if they do not follow a traditional pathway.
+However, we also acknowledge that unexpected changes in scholarly work, teaching, and service may lead to new and unexpected innovations and breakthroughs that have significant societal impact and which should be viewed in the light of the context of COVID-19, even if they do not follow a traditional pathway.
 As such, we call on all administrative leaders and review committees to not only recognize and mitigate these concerns, but also to consider these factors in the promotion process for all faculty.
 Here you can find some articles for more details on the gendered impact of COVID-19 on research and publishing.